Last Updated on April 22, 2025 by Alexx

 The Bluebridge Ferry Terminal in Wellington is in the central city, right opposite Wellington Station, making it super convenient for walk-on passengers and commuters but still easy enough to reach from the motorway.

-Once parking up (with your handbrake on tight!) you grab whatever you’ll need for the next few hours and make your way up to the passenger lounge, you aren’t able to access the vehicle deck until you arrive in Picton.
+Once parking up (with your handbrake on tight, and with your gas bottles closed if you’re in a campervan) you grab whatever you’ll need for the next few hours and make your way up to the passenger areas.
+You can’t access the vehicle deck again until you arrive at the other side.

 Bluebridge ferry facilities